 As you know one of the highlights of the Archibull Prize is visiting the schools and meeting the teachers and students.
 Over the past couple of years we have identified a number of superstar students and we invited two of them to the workshop to interview each of the YFC’s and YEC’s on camera.

-Sophia’s parents couldn’t believe she got up and close and personal with the baby calves
+Getting up close and personal with the baby calves

 Just to you show the talent of the students and one of our team.
 Tara hams it up with a South Carolina drawl in this interview with Heather who amazingly managed not to crack up.
 Check it out and remember Tara is only 16 and what’s to be a burns specialist.
 I don’t know I can see her just maybe taking over from Carrie Bickmore one day